 We arrived at Old Manse Inn around 3 PM on April 1, and Charlie, one of the innkeepers greeted us to help with our bags to our room.
 It is a very pleasant, warm, clean, and well-decorated B&B in a captain’s house built around 1804.
 The rooms are particularly good, the dining room is bright and cheery, the two parlors are very relaxing.
 If you are planning a trip to the Cape and looking for accommodations, give them a call:

 1861 Main Street, Route 6A

 Brewster, MA 02631

 The next morning Charlie served breakfast in the very bright dining room, very tasty!
-After breakfast we continued our explorations, tried to find a lavender farm, but it was beyond a rocky road which we decided not to attempt (especially in our new wheels!)
+After breakfast, we continued our explorations, tried to find a lavender farm, but it was beyond a rocky road which we decided not to attempt (especially in our new wheels!)
 But we managed to stop at a couple of cranberry bogs and took some photographs.
-I need to understand how exactly they grow cranberries, maybe next time we are at the Cape I will ask Joe or Mike to give us a crush course on that.
-After lunch we found and visited an old glass workshop, Sydenstricker Glass on Rt 6A, looked at their interesting glass, and returned to our room to meet with Joe Hintz who promised to drive us around and show the points of interest.
+I need to understand how exactly they grow cranberries, next time we are at the Cape I will ask Joe or Mike to give us a crash course on that.
+After lunch, we found and visited an old glass workshop, Sydenstricker Glass on Rt 6A, looked at their interesting glass, and returned to our room to meet with Joe Hintz who promised to drive us around and show the points of interest.
 Around 2 PM, Joe arrived at the Manse and we took off.
-As the gracious host that he was, Joe drove us from one point of interest to the next for almost two hours.
-It was time to get back to the Manse, stretch the legs a little, have a quick bite to eat and head over to the Brooks Free Library to meet the friendly people of CCVFCC.
+As the gracious host that he was, Joe drove us from one point of interest to the next for about two hours.
+It was time to get back to the Manse, stretch the legs a little, have a quick bite to eat, and head over to the Brooks Free Library to meet the friendly people of CCVFCC.